afser10/immo-documentation-TEST/web-app/content/en/docs/prologue/quick-start.md

 ![figure](/OrdersPage.jpg "")

-Home screen, where you can use different parameters for search.
-Also from this page you can edit Orders.
+Section, where you can use different parameters for search.
+Also, from this page you can open Order's.

 ### Search options